Authentic Beef Enchiladas

 Homemade Enchilada Sauce

-- 1/4 cup oil or butter (can use canola or olive oil)
+- 1/4 cup oil or butter, canola, vegetable, or avocado oil

 - 1/4 cup all purpose flour